StackExchange/dnscontrol/documentation/index.md

 # Try It

 Want to jump right in?
 Follow our [quick start tutorial](getting-started/getting-started.md) on a new domain or [migrate](getting-started/migrating.md) an existing one.
-Read the [language spec](language-reference/js.md) for more info.
+Read the [JavaScript DSL reference](language-reference/js.md) for more info.

 # Use It